-The Venezuelan migrant population in Colombia has risen from less than 39,000 people in 2015 to 1.82 million in March 2020.
-As of March 2020, some 800,000 Venezuelans have legalised their status in Colombia, and almost 515,000 are in an irregular situation (undocumented).
+The Venezuelan migrant population in Colombia rose from less than 39,000 people in 2015 to 1.82 million in March 2020.
+As of March 2020, some 800,000 Venezuelans have legalised their status in Colombia, and more than 1 million are in an irregular situation (undocumented).
 In 2019, nearly 500,000 refugees and migrants transited through Colombia towards other Latin American countries.
 An estimated 1.77 million Venezuelan refugees and migrants will need humanitarian assistance in 2020.
-An additional 4.94 million Venezuelan people hold a Border Mobility Card (TMF), which allows them to stay in Colombia for up to one week, especially to acquire food and medicines. ?
+An additional 4.94 million Venezuelan people hold a Border Mobility Card (TMF), allowing them to stay in Colombia for up to one week, especially to acquire food and medicines. ?

 The main needs reported for newly arrived Venezuelans are food, shelter and healthcare, while refugees and migrants with intention to stay in Colombia report access to the labour market, education, and social services as following priorities.